 Soldiers on our shoulder…

 The following afternoon we searched around for a night bus to the second largest city, Bobo-Dioulasso.
 The bus stations of many private companies are not in one place but are scattered throughout the city.
 In most of them there was a queue extending up to the road for a long distance.
 With the taxi trapped in traffic chaos, we finally managed to find a company a bit more expensive but with new vehicles.
 This, of course does not mean much in Africa.
 At around 3 in the morning, the bus stopped in the middle of nowhere, not the safest thing in such a place.
 We were informed that we run out of fuel!
 We should wait till next day for the refueling!
 No one complained about the incident.
 After all, time is of no particular value in this continent.
 After an uncomfortable sleep on the bus, sometime in the morning we refilled and continued our route.
 Bobo-Dioulasso does not look like Ouagadougou at all.
-The environment in the small town is more enjoyable, there is a little more green, the distances are not long and – most importantly – people are friendly and polite.
+The environment in the small town is more enjoyable, there is a little more green, the distances are walkable and – most importantly – people are friendly and polite.
 Arriving exhausted from our longer than normal journey, we searched for accommodation.
 Found some basic rooms and slept for less than two hours, then we decided to move again.
 We found two airbnb rooms in a beautiful villa, with wooden floor, swimming pool, surrounded by dense vegetation.
 All at very low prices.
 In the center of town dominates the great mosque, mud made but in a different style from that of neighboring Mali.
-Inside the mosque, many pilgrims enjoyed a sleep in the cool bioclimatic construction, then we stepped on the roof among the peculiar pyramid-shaped minarets with the protruding wooden beams.
+Inside the mosque, many pilgrims enjoyed a sleep in the cool bioclimatic construction.
+We stepped on the roof among the peculiar pyramid-shaped minarets with the protruding wooden beams.
 There, in the city center, social contrasts were so intense!
 Just a short distance from the quiet cafes and few modern hotels, lies a neighborhood in absolute poverty.
 In an adjacent stream that smells like a drain, women and children wash their clothes, naked kids play in polluted sewage and rubbish.
 Among the mud houses of the village, we are invited in a house where some pagan ceremonies are carried out including chicken sacrifices.
 In that shocking poverty, some women take care of their grooming and hairstyle.
 The heat is unbearable, the dust stuffy, roaming around a central market similar to that of Ouagadougou.
 The small cafes and a decent hotel with pool view offer moments of relaxation and a satisfying menu.

 The next day is dedicated to a visit at the village of Banfora, a starting point to the special landscape of the surrounding area.
 We rent two mopeds together with a driver to navigate through the African savanna, finding Sindou Peaks, the impressive geological formations worth to climb and enjoy the panoramic view.
 Nearby, the Karfiguéla waterfalls are one of the country’s main attractions.
 They may not be the most impressive on the planet, but they still consist of a rare sight in the rugged African landscape and a delight of dew for the few visitors.
 Unfortunately, boat rides in the river is no longer taking place, as there had recently been a lethal attack by hippos.
 Returning to Bobo-Dioulasso we will enjoy a few more moments of our short visit to that unknown but authentic West African country.
 The bus to Bamako, Mali, will be followed by a torturous 10-hour drive on the rugged road, with countless stops for passport checks as we approached the border.